-Register now for the MLK, Jr. Day of Service on Monday, January 21, 2019.
-Go to https://givepul.se/kafuh or the links below to find opportunities to LEARN, SERVE and CELEBRATE as a campus community.
+Register now for the MLK, Jr. Day of Service Events on and before Monday, January 20, 2020.
+Go to https://givepul.se/kpclnr to find opportunities to LEARN, SERVE and CELEBRATE as a campus community.

 Register on GivePulse and attend 3 teach-ins to be entered into a drawing for a prize.

 1. teach-in; an informal lecture and discussion or series of lectures on a subject of public interest.

 Why should students care about complex community issues?
 Find out through faculty-led presentations around community issues that impact equality for all.
 Presentations will address elder advocacy and care, access to education, diversity and inclusion, child advocacy, fair housing and hunger, access to the arts, and environment and sustainability.
 Student organizations will be available to share their mission and volunteer needs.

 9-10 pm: Professor Helen Boyd Kramer (tentative time)

 11-12 pm: Professor

 Various off-campus opportunities from 2:00 – 5:00 PM